 This vegan take on tacos ditches the meat filling in favor of cauliflower and chickpeas, coated in a beautiful baked tandoori mix.
-All topped off with a delicious guacamole and housed in a soft tortilla.
+All topped off with delicious guacamole and housed in a soft tortilla.
 It’s one of our favorite vegan taco recipes by far.

 There’s a lot going on in these tacos, but it all works so well.
 The crunch of the coated cauliflower, the spice of the mix, and the creamy guacamole creates a really balanced mix of flavors.